lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/04-Column Constraints.md

+We first mentioned column constraints in the Tables lesson when creating a table asflabjd....
 Columns can have a number of **constraints** placed on them to ensure that the data they contain is predictable.
 This helps keep your database normalized.

 For example, you may want to: